tappytaps/TTLiveAgentWidget/README.md

 - `supportEmailFooter` - Dictionary of parameters for email footer
 - `apiURL` - live agent server url
 - `apiKey` - live agent api key (you should use proxy server to hide your api key)
-- `folderId` - live agent folder id with knowledgebase articles
+- `apiFolderId` - live agent folder id with knowledgebase articles
+- `apiLimitArticles` - limit articles from live agent api

 If you use `TTLiveAgentWidgetStyle.Present` style (not recommended for `TTLiveAgentWidgetStyle.Push`), you can also configure navigation bar look by these attributes: